evgenygrobov/Host_or_SuperHost/README.md

 * The data is sourced from the Inside Airbnb website http://insideairbnb.com/get-the-data.html which hosts publicly available data from the Airbnb site.
 * Detailed listings data showing 96 atttributes for each of the listings.
 Some of the attributes used in the analysis are price (continuous), longitude (continuous), latitude (continuous), listing_type (categorical), is_superhost (categorical), neighbourhood (categorical), ratings (continuous) among others.
 * A quick glance at the data shows that there are: 45756 unique listing in NYC in total.
-* How likely the SuperHost's listings prices are higher than not a SuperHost.

 ## Exploratory Data Analysis